Purdue-CS193/homework-0-arjunerasani/index.md

-# Arjun Erasani's First CS193 Homework Assignment
+# Arjun Erasani's First CS193 Homework

+## Some of my favorite things from CS193

+- The prompt responses on Ed Discussion
+- The cool things we get to do on GitHub like making this website
+- The entertaining lessons from class

 ## Welcome to GitHub Pages